 2. The district People’s Court has the competence in bankruptcy settlement for enterprises and cooperatives of which the headquarters are located in the district and for the cases not mentioned in Clause 1 of this Article.

 4.3.
-Sequence and procedures for settling a request for initiation of bankruptcy process
+Sequence and procedures for settling a request for initiation of bankruptcy process (i) Submit a request for initiation of bankruptcy process to the competent Court;

 (ii) The Court shall settle the request (advance payment, supplementation of documents, transferring the request to competent courts...);